poupaPoupa/MachineLearning100Day/README.md

 **Today's Progress:**
   - Completed the course on the NAIVE BAYES algorithm.
   - Working on a mini project on python to apply and solidify  what i learnt on naive bayes.

-**Thoughts**: Still didn't finish the practive session with the algorithm.
+**Thoughts**: Still didn't finish the practice session with the algorithm.